google/marl/README.md

 ## About

-Marl is a C++ 11 library that provides a fluent interface for running tasks across saveral threads.
+Marl is a C++ 11 library that provides a fluent interface for running tasks across a number of threads.

-Marl uses a combination of fibers and threads to allow efficient execution of tasks that can block while keeping a fixed number of hardware threads.
+Marl uses a combination of fibers and threads to allow efficient execution of tasks that can block, while keeping a fixed number of hardware threads.

 Marl supports Windows, macOS, Linux, Fuchsia and Android (arm, aarch64, ppc64 (ELFv2), x86 and x64).